alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/error-msb3321-importing-key-file-xxx-was-canceled.md

 tags: [Programming]
 categories: [Programming]
 ---
 I start to got this error from my Continuous integration machine, after I setup a project for deploy with clickonce the build begins to fail.
-Iâ€™m using CC.net with msbuild scripts and in detailed error I see a message like
+I'm using CC.net with msbuild scripts and in detailed error I see a message like

 > The "ResolveKeySource" task failed unexpectedly.
 >